Skip to content

 Lima and Callao as Special Cases

 Lima and Callao make Peru's administration a bit more complicated.
-Whoever wanted it simple, apparently didn't count on Peru here.
+Whoever wanted it easy apparently didn't count on Peru here.

-The Province of Lima does not belong to any region in the normal sense.
-The Metropolitan Municipality of Lima takes on special administrative functions here.
+The Province of Lima does not belong to any regional government in the normal sense.
+The Metropolitan Municipality of Lima performs special administrative functions there.
 This is important because the capital has its own political and economic weight.

 Callao, as the Constitutional Province of Callao, also has a special status.
-Callao is closely linked to Lima but has its own administrative history and special significance as a port location.
+Callao is closely intertwined with Lima, but has its own administrative history and a special significance as a port city.

 For travelers, this special status is often barely noticeable.
-Practically, many visitors travel between Lima and Callao, for example, at the airport or on excursions to the coast.
-Administratively, however, they are different units.
+Practically, many visitors move between Lima and Callao, for example at Jorge Chávez Airport or on excursions to the coast.
+Administratively, however, they are different entities.

 Provinces in Peru

-Provinces form the intermediate administrative level.
-They are situated between the regions and the districts.
-According to the INEI directory, there are 196 provincial municipalities.
+The provinces form the middle administrative level.
+They are located between the regions and the districts.
+According to the INEI 2026 directory, there are 196 provincial municipalities.

 Provinces coordinate important local tasks.
 They are particularly relevant for planning, public services, local economy, and infrastructure.